Rijzzz/NotEnoughCalculator/CONTRIBUTING.md

 ### Setup
 1. Fork the repo
 2. Clone it: `git clone https://github.com/Rijzzz/NotEnoughCalculator.git`
-3. Open in IntelliJ IDEA
+3. Open it in your preferred IDE
 4. Run `./gradlew build` to make sure it works

 ### Making a PR